 CRITERIA AND APPLICATION PROCESS

-Full-time, ranked faculty members with primary or secondary appointments in the Departments of American Studies, English, Fine and Performing Arts, History, Modern and Classical Languages, Philosophy, and Theological Studies may apply for Mellon Faculty Development Awards for types of humanities projects listed in the three categories below.
+Full-time, ranked faculty members with primary or secondary appointments in the Departments of American Studies, English, Fine and Performing Arts, History, Modern and Classical Languages, Philosophy, Theological Studies, and the Center for Digital Humanities may apply for Mellon Faculty Development Awards for types of humanities projects listed in the three categories below.
 Proposals that are humanistic in nature submitted by full-time, ranked faculty members with primary or secondary appointments in the Departments of Communication, Communication Sciences and Disorders, Political Science, Psychology, and Sociology and Criminal Justice are also eligible for consideration.

 Junior faculty are particularly encouraged to apply.

 Applicants who have received awards three years in a row totaling $7,500 are ordinarily ineligible to receive funding until one year has elapsed since the last award.

 Requests for an increase in the approved amount of a Mellon award normally will not be authorized.

 Available funds may be awarded to projects in any one of the three project categories listed below.

 This category covers funding for research projects involving or leading to the publication of scholarly books and/or articles in professionally refereed journals, or the mounting of exhibits, productions, or performances.
 Examples of possible projects in this category would include funds for travel to research centers or libraries, funds for travel expenses to consult with other professionals concerning the project, or stipends to fund research time during the summer.
 Applicants are also encouraged to seek external funding.